CSharpWithUnity/BookContents/README.md

-# This is My version of the README
+# This is my version of the README
+---
-Make sure to personalize your welcome message with something Unique!
+Make sure to personalize your welcome message with something unique!

 # BookContents
 Public repo of the Learning C# with Unity 3D book contents